19hours/sg-statutes/Acts/Sale of Food Act.md

 [Act 48 of 2017 wef 01/02/2018]

+[Act 11 of 2019 wef 01/04/2019]

-### Fees, etc., payable to Authority
+### Fees, etc., payable to Agency

 38\.
-All fees, charges and moneys collected under this Act (except financial penalties and composition sums collected under sections 46 and 50) shall be paid to the Authority.
+All fees, charges and moneys collected under this Act (except financial penalties and composition sums collected under sections 46 and 50) shall be paid to the Agency.

 [32A

 [7/2002]

 [Act 48 of 2017 wef 01/02/2018]

+[Act 11 of 2019 wef 01/04/2019]

 ### Appeal